Package-Metaan-Rep/Metaan/README.md

 <!-- -->

-    #install.packages("devtools") # if you do not have it already
+    install.packages("devtools") # if you do not have it already devtools::install_github("Package-Metaan-Rep/Metaan")
-    devtools::install_github("Package-Metaan-Rep/Metaan")
-    #>          checking for file 'C:\Users\antoi\AppData\Local\Temp\RtmpE5N4Eo\remotes1a68694c1336\Package-Metaan-Rep-Metaan-03cbf34/DESCRIPTION' ...  v  checking for file 'C:\Users\antoi\AppData\Local\Temp\RtmpE5N4Eo\remotes1a68694c1336\Package-Metaan-Rep-Metaan-03cbf34/DESCRIPTION' (371ms)
-    #>       -  preparing 'Metaan': (436ms)
-    #>    checking DESCRIPTION meta-information ...     checking DESCRIPTION meta-information ...   v  checking DESCRIPTION meta-information
-    #>       -  checking for LF line-endings in source and make files and shell scripts
-    #>       -  checking for empty or unneeded directories
-    #>       -  building 'Metaan_0.1.0.tar.gz'
-    #>
-    #>
     library(Metaan)

 ## Data format

-Format the dataset in order to have your individual studies in lines and the following columns : - A column with your ERR/EOR for each study - A column with the upper bound of the confidence interval of the ERR/EOR for each study - A column with the lower bound of the confidence interval of the ERR/EOR for each study - A column reporting the maximum dose from each study - A column with the study caracteristics (Authors, Year of publication etc.).
+Formate the dataset in order to have your individual studies in lines with the following columns :

+-   A column with your ERR/EOR for each study
+-   A column with the upper bound of the confidence interval of the ERR/EOR for each study
+-   A column with the lower bound of the confidence interval of the ERR/EOR for each study
+-   A column reporting the maximum dose from each study
+-   A column with the study characteristics (Authors, Year of publication etc.).
 This column is optional and can be replaced by numbers.

-An example of the ischemic heart disease (IHD) dataset:
+An example from the ischemic heart disease (IHD) dataset:

     data(IHD)
     print(IHD)